 Check list – how to find the right warehouse and logistics property

-One of the most important things to consider when choosing a logistics facility or warehouse is ensuring it is strategically situated – i.e. the location.
+One of the most important criteria when choosing logistics facility or warehouse is ensuring it is strategically situated – i.e. the location.
 The right facility is accessible, offering rapid access to transport routes and the main transport hubs – airports, ports and motorways – for delivering and distributing your goods.
-In addition, to minimise transport distances, the facility should be centrally located in relation to your target groups and suppliers.
+In addition, to minimize transport distances, the facility should be centrally located in relation to your target groups and suppliers.

 2. Size and capacity